oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 is for the names only.
 The actions and objects can use all available letters.

 For example, the actor Sandra Bullock SPlits OBelisk, encodes 02.
-The word "obelisk" encodes 02 (rather than 0250) in this instance, because it's linked to Sandra Bullock and it's in a 2 digit naming convention (same for the word splits).
-If we were using a 3 digit naming convention, it would encode 3 digits!
+The word "obelisk" encodes 02 because it's linked to Sandra Bullock and it's in a 2 digit naming convention (same for the word splits).
+If we were using a 3 digit naming convention, and the word had not already been assigned, it could encode 3 digits!

 My apologies to anyone I offend with the actions on objects :)